eleshuk/belly-button-diversity/README.md

 First, I summarized the demographics information for each individual and created a dropdown to toggle between study participants.
 Then I created a horizontal bar chart to summarize top ten OTUs found in that participant's belly button.
 ![](Images/belly_button_1.PNG)

-After creating the bar chart, I created an interactive bubble chart to represent the frequency of the most common OTUs found in that individual's belly button.
+After creating the bar chart, I created an interactive bubble chart to represent the amount of the most common OTUs found in that individual's belly button.
 ![](Images/belly_button_chart.png)

-The end result is an interactive dashboard that allows the user to toggle between subjects to compare belly button microbes and their frequency in the subject's belly button.
+The end result is an interactive dashboard that allows the user to toggle between subjects to compare belly button microbes and the quantity that is present in the subject's belly button.
 ![](Images/dashboard_whole.PNG)